substrait-io/substrait/site/docs/governance.md

 ### Contributors

 A contributor is a user who contributes to the project in the form of code or documentation.
 They take extra steps to participate in the project (loosely defined as the set of repositories under the github substrait-io organization), are active on the developer mailing list, participate in discussions, and provide patches, documentation, suggestions, and criticism.

-Contributers may be given write access to `-contrib` repositories.
+Contributors may be given write access to specific `-contrib` repositories by an SMC consensus vote per repository.
+The vote should be open for a week to allow adequate time for other SMC members to voice any concerns prior to providing write access.

 ### Committer

-A committer is a developer who has write access to the core (i.e., non `-contrib`) repositories and has a signed [Contributor License Agreement (CLA)](https://cla-assistant.io/substrait-io/substrait) on file.
+A committer is a developer who has write access to the all (i.e., core and `-contrib`) repositories and has a signed [Contributor License Agreement (CLA)](https://cla-assistant.io/substrait-io/substrait) on file.
 Not needing to depend on other people to make patches to the code or documentation, they are actually making short-term decisions for the project.
 The SMC can (even tacitly) agree and approve the changes into permanency, or they can reject them.
 Remember that the SMC makes the decisions, not the individual committers.

 ### SMC Member